Home Collections Arbitrage Funds in India 2025: Meaning, Taxation, Risks, Benefits & More

 Top Arbitrage Mutual Funds in India Based on 5Y CAGR

-Note: The list of top arbitrage funds is from 16th August 2024, and the data is derived from Tickertape Mutual Fund Screener.
+Note: The list of top arbitrage funds is from 20th January 2025, and the data is derived from Tickertape Mutual Fund Screener, using the following filters:

 🚀 Pro Tip: You can use Tickertape’s Mutual Fund Screener to research and evaluate funds with over 50+ pre-loaded filters and parameters.

-Overview of Best Arbitrage Funds in India (2024)
+Overview of the Best Arbitrage Funds in India (2025)

 Tata Arbitrage Fund

 Tata Arbitrage Fund Direct Growth aims to exploit arbitrage opportunities across equity and derivatives markets, ensuring minimal risk and consistent returns.
-Ideal for conservative investors, this fund focuses on capital preservation and seeks to offer better post-tax returns compared to traditional savings instruments, using a market-neutral strategy.
-The large-sized fund has an AUM of Rs.
-11,519.47 cr, as of 16th August 2024.
-The fund’s 5-yr CAGR is 6.15%, and its 1-yr return is 8.46%.
+This fund focuses on capital preservation and seeks to offer better post-tax returns compared to traditional savings instruments, using a market-neutral strategy.

 Invesco India Arbitrage Fund